The Town of Leesburg resides in Loudoun County and is Virginia’s largest incorporated town within a county rather than an independent city.

 The challenge was to determine how to process applications for funding local businesses and non-profits in an online, secure manner that also allowed for data verification through database lookups.
 They quickly developed telework agreement forms to help manage requests and check out mobile devices.

 The Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, is a $2.2 trillion economic bill signed into law in late March of 2020.
 The Leesburg Town Council allocated over $6 million of that funding to business and non-profit organizations.
 People applying for aid needed a process available online due to COVID-19 restrictions.
 The Town developed an electronic form to streamline their processes and workflows that met the verification needs.

-Leesburg wanted business process automation that could perform verification so as they received information, the data provided would be clean, compliant, securely stored, and encrypted.
+Leesburg wanted automation to complete the verification so the data would be clean, compliant, secure, and encrypted.